JunoLab/atom-julia-client/docs/README.md

 * [Communication](communication.md) – Details how Atom and Julia both communicate with each other.

+These docs are evolving as we figure out the best way to get people involved.
+If it's hard to get things working, or anything seems out of date, broken, or just plain confusing, please do let us know so we can fix it.
+Even better, file a PR!

 # Developer Install

 Julia support in Atom consists of a number of packages for both Julia and Atom: